gaplo917/dragless-ios/README.md

 ![alt text](https://cdn.rawgit.com/gaplo917/dragless-ios/7ddd3b09/DraglessDemo/dragless_appcode_live_template.gif)

 This is our foundation.
 We had built lots of advance work based on this foundation but NOT appear in this project (i.e. How we utilize RxSwift, or declarative approach to handle view state, maybe on next sharing).
 But, I think this sample project can already provided enough insight to build a high quality and maintainable iOS Project.

+If you like my IDE color style, visit https://github.com/gaplo917/IDE_Style